Jean-Antoine Lépine: 1764/65: Invention of the revolutionary Lépine calibre

 Essentially, the "Lépine calibre" or "calibre à pont", served to reduce a watch's thickness.
 To do this, it exchanged the traditional frame with two bottom plates for a single plate onto which the train is fixed with independent bridges.
 It also removed the fusee and its chain and instead began using the cylinder escapement.
 He also invented the floating mainspring going barrel.

 The Lépine calibre uses bars and bridges instead of pillars and upper plates.
 As mentioned, the movement has no fusee which equalizes the driving power transmitted to the train, replaced instead by a going barrel to drive the train directly.
 This improvement was facilitated by using the cylinder escapement and enhanced springs.

 The calibre was quickly adopted throughout France and today its basic design is what characterizes all mechanical watches.
-It is important to note that the term "Lépine" can refer to both the calibre itself or a type of pocket watch with a flat, open-faced case in which the second wheel is placed in the axis of the winder shaft and the crown positioned at XII, in opposition to the savonete (or hunter-case) watch where the second wheel and winder shaft are placed on perpendicular axes and the crown at III.
+The term "Lépine" can refer to both the calibre itself or a type of pocket watch with a flat, open-faced case in which the second wheel is placed in the axis of the winder shaft and the crown positioned at XII, in opposition to the savonete (or hunter-case) watch where the second wheel and winder shaft are placed on perpendicular axes and the crown at III.
 This design has been known within the watch industry as the Lépine style ever since.

 Lépine's work profoundly influenced all subsequent watchmaking, particularly Abraham Louis Breguet who used a modified version of the "calibre ponts" for his ultra slim watches.
-Indeed, except from the very start of his career the celebrated and extremely well known Breguet almost always used Lépine calibres and then modified them.
+Indeed, except from the very start of his career the extremely well known Breguet almost always used Lépine calibres and then modified them.
 Along with Ferdinand Berthoud Lépine was master of Breguet.